summerginger/DataSweeper_Project/README.md

 **- Demographics & application data - "application_record.csv"**

-This data has been provided by the applicants at the time of the credit card application.
+This data is provided by the applicants at the time of the credit card application.

-It contains demographic information including gender, car & real estate ownership, income level, education, occupation, marital status, contact information.
+It contains soci-economic and demographic information including gender, car & real estate ownership, income level, education, occupation, marital status, contact information.

 |application_record.csv |||
 | ------------- |-------------| -----|